open/close all folders

 - Outlast has a lot of bloodshed throughout the game.
 There was scene that was filled with blood.

-- The God of War games have the typical "enemies bleed a set amount from weak attacks, and you can often hit them over and over without killing them" variety.
+- The God of War Series has the typical "enemies bleed a set amount from weak attacks, and you can often hit them over and over without killing them" variety.
 This can get a bit absurd when you're making rotting zombies bleed twice their weight from Cherry Tapping.

 - Though quite gleeful in its use of Bloody Hilarious Ludicrous Gibs, Fallout is usually pretty good about the volume of blood in a human being or random wasteland critter; occasional glitches in the game show that even a completely gibbed individual still has roughly the same volume of component parts flying everywhere, with one odd exception: the ravens of Fallout: New Vegas.
 They are completely ordinary birds and die in one hit from anything.
 When they die, however, the resultant death animation has them disintegrating into several bloody chunks that go flying while a five-second-long blood-spraying animation plays, continuing long after the raven has ceased to exist.
 There is no way that a two-pound bird can contain that much blood.